tdspora/syngen/README.md

     na_values: null                         # Additional strings to recognize as NA/NaN.
 The first value of the array will be used to replace NA/NaN values.
 Optional parameter.
 Applicable for '.csv', '.psv', '.tsv', '.txt' formats
     sheet_name: 0                           # Name of the sheet in the Excel file.
 Optional parameter.
 Applicable for '.xls', '.xlsx' formats
   infer_settings:                           # Settings for infer process.
 Optional parameter
     destination: "./files/generated_data_customer.csv" # The path where the generated data will be stored.
-If the information about 'destination' isn't provided, by default the synthetic data will be stored locally in '.csv'.
+If the information about 'destination' isn't specified, by default the synthetic data will be stored locally in '.csv'.
 Supported formats include local files in '.csv', '.avro' formats.
 Optional parameter
     size: 100                               # Size for generated data.
 Optional parameter
     run_parallel: False                     # Turn on or turn off parallel training process.
 Optional parameter
     print_report: False                     # Turn on or turn off generation of the report.
 Optional parameter